Skip to main content

 Multiple findings of Complicit for the same policy will result in more significant outcomes, consequences or additional accusations of a policy violation.

-Failure to complete assigned outcomes may result in the student’s record being placed on hold (known as a Dean’s Hold), which can prevent registration, participation in the housing selection process, the release of grades/transcripts, participation in graduation, and the granting of a degree.
-Additionally, students who fail to complete outcomes may be offered an extended deadline, if requested in a timely manner.
-A second missed deadline may result in the student being accused of a violation of compliance, which will initiate a new student conduct case or the outcomes may be altered to monetary fines.
-Lastly, the University reserves the right to alter the consequence of suspension/expulsion to that of expulsion in any case where the student violates the terms of the suspension/expulsion.
+Students who fail to complete outcomes may be offered an extended deadline, if requested in a timely manner.
+Failure to complete assigned outcomes in a timely manner (absent the grant of an extended deadline) may result in the student’s record being placed on hold (known as a Dean’s Hold), which can prevent registration, participation in the housing selection process, the release of grades/transcripts, participation in graduation, and the granting of a degree.
+Ongoing failure to comply with deadlines or other requirements of the conduct process, could subject the student to other disciplinary actions.
+Lastly, the University reserves the right to alter the outcomes of Suspension/Expulsion to that of expulsion in any case where the student violates the terms of the Suspension/Expulsion.
 The outcomes include, but are not limited to, the following:

 • Written Warning: An official written notice of the University’s disapproval of a student’s actions, indicating that any future violation will be dealt with more serverley.